chriss-mo/dsc106-proj3/README.md

 ## Visualization Rationale

 ### Introduction
-We chose the dataset 'BIG IDEAs Lab Glycemic Variability and Wearable Device Data' and focused on the data provided for meal information.
-This data contains information logged by 16 different subject across 10 days detailing the food they ate, the time they ate, the nutritional information of their food, and much more.
-We wanted to use this data to answer the question "Do different foods get eaten at different times of the day?".
-To do so we created new labels and manually categorized the data so that we could then see how often each food gets eaten.
-Using the counts that we were able to get from the new categorized data we created heatmaps so we could see what times people most often ate and through further analysis we were able to idenitfy which foods were common at which times.
-Through this analysis we will be able to get useful information on the average diet and we could use it to explore broader questions on nutrition, health, and diet.
+We used the 'BIG IDEAs Lab Glycemic Variability and Wearable Device Data' focusing on logged foods of 16 different subjects across 10 days.
+We asked the questions:
+- When do people eat food?
+- What do people eat at certain times of the day?

+To answer these questions, we created an interactive heatmap that displays meal frequency across different hours of the day.
+Users can engage with tooltips and nutrition labels to explore the data.

 ### Features
-- `Simplified Foods` - Manually labeled food categories
-- `Logged_food` - Subject submitted food name
-- `Day` - Day food was logged
+- Heatmap Visualization - Displays meal frequency by hour of day.
+- Interactive Tooltips - Hovering over a section shows extra information.
+- Dynamic Nutriton Labels - Clicking a section generates a label summarzing calories, carbs, and popular foods for that time.
-- `Hour` - Hour food was logged
+- Data Cleaning & Aggregration - Filtered food names and categorized meals.
-- `Calories` - Calories in the food logged by subject
-- `Carbs` - Carbs in the food logged by subject
-- `Protein` - Protein in the food logged by subject

-### Justification (Explaining why we did things)
+### Justification
-This visualization aimed to highlight when people eat throughout the day and which foods are most popular at specific times of the day.

-A heatmap was chosen because it is able to show differences in meal counts as a series of time where higher counts show a brighter more distinct color drawing attention times with more activity.

-Additionally, the heatmap’s structure made it easy to organize and label data by both day and time.
+A heatmap was chosen because is able to show differences in meal frequency across time.
+The color gradient and color choice draws attention to high activity periods making it easier to see patterns at a glance.
+Where high activity is colored brighter (yellow) vs lower activity is darker purple color.
+To aid with our visualization we added a color bar, and a tooltip where hovering over a section shows the day and hour that section represents.

+With our website, we chose to make a simple design that's focal point is the visualization.
+We chose to use a lighter colors and borders around each section of our website to give some seperation and guidance for the reader.
+We expect them to look at the top box, then the middle, and finally the last in that order.

-### Interaction (Explaining why these interactions)
+### Interaction
-Our primary interactive feature involves displaying information when a user hovers over a section of the heatmap and clickable boxes that shows

-When clicked a nutrition label is created with data on the most popular food items, snacks, and beverages.

-We use the information from the dataset to generate its nutrition facts by aggregating the overall calories, carbs and sugars.
+The visualization includes:
+- Hover Tooltips: Displays the number of meals, and time of day it takes place at.
+- Clickable Sections: Generates a nutrition label summarizing the total calories, carbs, and sugars for the most logged foods at that time.

-We considered adding additional interactivity by allowing for full column selection to generate the most popular within a certain hour but that information seemed somewhat redundant and we decided that creating a nutrition label would be more interesting.
+- Planned but Omitted Features: We considered adding a full-column selection to show the most popular foods within an entire hour but ran out of time :(

 ### Alternative Visualizations
 We had quite a few ideas for our data set like exploring the trends of a specific beverage like coffee, or focusing on a single subjects trends.
 Some questions we wanted to ask: